brevzin/cpp_proposals/2162_inherit_variant/inherit-variant.md

 }
 ```

-This paper proposes instead that `visit` conditionally downcasts all of its incoming variants to `std::variant` specializations:
+This paper proposes instead that `visit` conditionally upcasts all of its incoming variants to `std::variant` specializations:

 ```cpp
 template <typename Visitor, typename...
 Variants>